gsauthof/co2mon2pg/README.md

 Of the co2mon interfacing Python programs, co2mon2pg is the only one that uses the hidapi library.
-In contrast to many other software, co2mon2pg doesn't support release 1 devices (although added support is straight forward).
+In contrast to many other software, co2mon2pg doesn't support release 1 devices (although adding support is straight forward).
 More importantly, co2mon2pg's main distinguishing feature is that it supports writing the sensor data to a PostgreSQL database.